Dictionary » Positive Words » Versatile – Meaning, Definition, Synonyms and Antonyms

 • She’s a versatile musician who plays several instruments and can adapt to any style of music.

-• The versatile design of this tool allows it to be used for a wide range of home improvement projects.
+• The versatile design of this tool lets it handle multiple home improvement tasks, from tightening bolts to basic carpentry.

-• His versatile skill set makes him an asset to any team, as he can handle everything from marketing to project management.
+• His versatile skill set makes him an asset to any team, since he can support marketing, presentations, and project coordination.

 Versatile Synonyms